reno-router/reno/README.md

 deno upgrade --version $(cat .deno_version)
 ```

-You should also run `./tools/install_types.sh` to install the TypeScript definitions for Deno and any other third-party dependencies.
+You should also run `make install-types` to install the TypeScript definitions for Deno and any other third-party dependencies.

 Then you can run:

-* `./scripts/example.sh` - starts the example server
+* `make example-app`: starts the example server
+* `make test`: runs the unit tests
+* `make e2e`: runs the end-to-end tests
+* `make lint`: lints the source code
-* `./scripts/format.sh` - formats the source code
+* `make format`: formats the source code
-* `./scripts/format_check.sh` - checks the formatting of the source code
+* `make format-check`: checks the formatting of the source code
-* `./scripts/lint.sh` - lints the source code
-* `./scripts/test.sh` - runs the unit tests
-* `./scripts/e2e.sh` - runs the end-to-end tests
+* `make generate-readme`: generates README.md from the template, into which the version number in the package metadata is injected

 ## Functionality Checklist